… or fixing several 1541 drives for fun 😉

 I must say that ALPS(brown) drives are damn indestructible if compared to MITSUMI.

 All ALPS drives worked without a problem after cleaning and tweaking.
 On the other side, there is MITSUMI, only one out of seven units were working.
 I was curious how that is possible so further testing was needed but let’s see what was done to all working drives first.

 To test the drives, I’ve used a cartridge image from an excellent website www.worldofjani.com

 I’ve flashed it to an EasyFlash3 and I was ready to go 😉

-Ok, back to MITSUMI drives problem.
-These drives didn’t pass any test.
+Ok, back to MITSUMI drives the problem.
+These drives didn’t pass any tests.
 It looked like there is a reading problem.
-After a bit of Internet browsing, I’ve found that fried coil in a head might be the cause.
+After a bit of Internet browsing, I’ve found that a fried coil in a head might be the cause.

 1541 drive head has two coils inside – one for reading and writing and another for erasing.

-Turns out that simple multimeter resistance measurement can reveal if the coil is fried or not.
+Turns out that a simple multimeter resistance measurement can reveal if the coil is fried or not.

-It also turned out that all MITSUMI drives that I have, has at least one of two head coils dead.
+It also turned out that all MITSUMI drives that I have, have at least one of two head coils dead.
 I’ve decided that I’ll take a deeper look at it.